- 1. Convert to DVD+

 Despite the emergence of eBooks and music streaming sites, physical media storage such as DVD remains one of the most natural methods to create an attractive movie library.
 You can even build up an impressive library of your favorite movies using DVDs to make a décor element.

 A DVD collection is also another way of showing people the types of movies you like.
-In addition to that, finding your favorite DVD movie from home collection is quite simple compared to combing through the internet with limitless options.
+In addition to that, finding your favorite DVD movie from the home collection is quite simple compared to combing through the internet with limitless options.
 And yes, digital video files aren’t collectibles like DVDs.

 Reasons Not To Buy DVDs Anymore